-Are you looking for a one-pot, set-it-and-forget-it option for making cannabutter and other oil infusions?
-This easy, quick, and efficient method using the Instant Pot or pressure cooker will significantly decrease the smell while leaving you with a fully decarbed and infused final product.
-Learn how to simplify the process with this helpful guide today.
+Are you looking for a one-pot, set-it-and-forget-it option for making cannabutter and other infusions at home?
+Look no further than this easy, quick, and efficient method of using an Instant Pot or pressure cooker!
+Plus, it can significantly decrease the smell while leaving you with a fully finished final product.
+Let me help you discover how to simplify the process with this helpful guide.

-• The best method to decarb and infuse weed butter oil
+• The best method to decarb and infuse butter oil

-• How this significantly decreases the order associated with the process
+• How this method can decrease the order associated with the infusion process

 • Want to make it easy?
 Skip the process, buy my Bliss cannabutter instead, and have it shipped directly to your door!